Mossberg makes handguns now? Yes!

 In our book, Mossberg firearms have never been the nicest available nor the prettiest, however they usually represent a good value and they have their eye on quality control (which is very rare these days).

 The magazines are really pretty neat!
 We’re really proud of Mossberg here.
 So many companies have a proprietary size to their parts simple because they want to be different.
 Mossberg designed the MC1sc to accept Glock 43 magazines! (a clear nod to this pistol’s intended competition).

 Also, the magazines are clear.
 In this day and age, I don’t know why more manufacturers don’t do this.
 I’m very excited to try them out and see how they work and hold-up.

 The magazines do, however, feel cheap.
 We’re not saying that they are, but there’s something a bit weird about the clear plastic magazines by any company.
 We’re looking forward to seeing how well they hold up – the magazines at SHOT Show were seeing a lot of rounds and the mags were holding up great.

 The striker looks very Glock-like but it takes down (disassembles) without needing to pull the trigger.
 This is advertised as a safety feature, and I’m sure it is, but we’re not sure it’s necessary.
 If you’re going to be unsafe with a gun, then you’re going to be unsafe…regardless of how the pistol was designed.

 The MC1sc doesn’t appear to have an external safety (other than the safety on the trigger).
 However, they have also released a model with a cross-bolt safety (something VERY unique for a handgun).
-We’re interested to see how practical this is to use and how mechanically sound it is (it might be physcially a better block?).
+This proved fairly practical because it was easy to ignore if not wanted.
+However, a grip or thumb safety is much easier and faster to disengage when needed.

 Also, we’re guessing that the “sc” in the MC1sc pistol’s name stands for “sub-compact” – this may mean that we can expect larger versions of the MC1 pistol from Mossberg.